 - Preheat oven to 375°F.

-- Bring a large pot of water to boil and add 1 ½ tsp Kosher salt.
+- Bring a large pot of water to boil and add 1 ½ teaspoon Kosher salt.
 Add the elbow macaroni and cook according to package directions for al dente minus two minutes.
 Drain in a colander and set aside until ready to use.

 - After you've started the pasta water, begin making the cheese sauce.
 Start by melting butter in a large saucepan over medium heat.
 Once the butter has melted and is gently bubbling, add flour, mustard powder, freshly ground black pepper, and the remaining ½ teaspoon of Kosher salt.
 Gently whisk to incorporate and smooth out any lumps.
 Continue whisking frequently until the roux turns a light blond color and emits a nutty aroma.